-after the course, i tried very hard to keep up the relaxations, it was difficult to find time while i was still working, but i found the CDs very useful – i would put them on most nights when i went to bed, i usually fell asleep but i found the breathing techniques very helpful. i worked up until 38 weeks, as planned, and after that i had a bit more time to practice some of the relaxations with J.
+After the course, I tried very hard to keep up the relaxations, it was difficult to find time while I was still working, but I found the CDs very useful – I would put them on most nights when I went to bed.
+I usually fell asleep but I found the breathing techniques very helpful.
+I worked up until 38 weeks, as planned, and after that I had a bit more time to practice some of the relaxations.

-i had been out with J on the evening of the 7th, lots and lots of walking. i had been quite uncomfortable in the pelvis, and a bit crampy, but nothing serious, and not any different to most days. we caught the bus home, and as i stood up to get off the bus my waters broke – very classy! i was thankful for my decision to wear tights and a dress, rather than jeans … i waddled the 5 min walk home in the wind, freezing cold, and got straight in the shower to warm up! jared and i had everything packed, so we put it all in the car, tidied the house, put on the laundry, then J went to bed. i started getting surges about 1 or 2 am, and was able to use the breathing to get through them.
-J got up about 4 am to talk me through them, by 5 am they were about 3 min apart and lasting 45sec to a minute each. jared called the labour ward, they suggested i stay at home as long as i was comfortable, but wanted me to come in by 11am for assessment, since my waters had already broken.
+I had been out with Jarod on the evening of the 7th, lots and lots of walking.
+I had been quite uncomfortable in the pelvis, and a bit crampy, but nothing serious, and not any different to most days.
+We caught the bus home, and as I stood up to get off the bus my waters broke – very classy!
+I was thankful for my decision to wear tights and a dress, rather than jeans … I waddled the 5 min walk home in the wind, freezing cold, and got straight in the shower to warm up!
+Jared and I had everything packed, so we put it all in the car, tidied the house, put on the laundry, then Jarod went to bed.
+I started getting surges about 1 or 2 am, and was able to use the breathing to get through them.
+Jarod got up about 4 am to talk me through them, by 5 am they were about 3 min apart and lasting 45sec to a minute each.
+Jared called the labour ward, they suggested I stay at home as long as I was comfortable, but wanted me to come in by 11am for assessment, since my waters had already broken.

-as the rate of the synto kept going up, the surges got longer and more powerful. i started using the gas, which helped a bit, but i couldn’t manage the breathing and the gas at the same time. i realised that at this stage, it was less about achieving a ‘natural’ birth and more about avoiding a surgical birth. i asked for an epidural, which was placed about 8pm, i thought this would allow me to better tolerate the increasing rate of synto, and allow for a rapid emergency caesar, cos i’d already noticed a few fetal decelerations by this stage.
+As the rate of the synto kept going up, the surges got longer and more powerful.
+I started using the gas, which helped a bit, but I couldn’t manage the breathing and the gas at the same time.
+I realised that at this stage, it was less about achieving a ‘natural’ birth and more about avoiding a surgical birth.
+I asked for an epidural, which was placed about 8pm, I thought this would allow me to better tolerate the increasing rate of synto, and allow for a rapid emergency caesar, cos I’d already noticed a few foetal decelerations by this stage.

-by about 9pm the midwife came into the room to tell me that bubs wasn’t tolerating the surges, that she had spoken to my obstetrician, and that i was going for an emergency caesar NOW. i didn’t ask how bad it was because i didn’t really want to know, but i was pretty glad the epidural was already in. when we actually got to theatre, i was prepped and draped, and my obstetrician checked the epidural block. i’ve had previous spinal surgery, and none of us were sure how low the block would extend. it turned out there was some lumbo-sacral scaring, and i was going to feel his incision. so i was un-draped, turned on my side, and the anaesthetist put in a low spinal block as well as the epidural. after this it all became a bit of a blur, as the spinal block went really high, to the point where it felt like i couldn’t breathe. i was turned, re-prepped and draped, but by this point my body was numb up to my neck, the anaesthetist was concerned i was going to need intubation in case i stopped breathing (i could hear him getting everything ready) and it was all i could do to focus on keeping breathing. i have vague memories of someone telling me bubs head was out, i remember seeing him being held up for me, and i remember thinking (saying?) that he was very small, and that he wasn’t crying. i did hear him cry a little bit later, and i was SO relieved to hear that sound.
+I’ve had previous spinal surgery, and none of us were sure how low the block would extend.
+It turned out there was some lumbo-sacral scaring, and I was going to feel his incision.
+So I was un-draped, turned on my side, and the anaesthetist put in a low spinal block as well as the epidural.
+After this it all became a bit of a blur, as the spinal block went really high, to the point where it felt like I couldn’t breathe.
+I was turned, re-prepped and draped, but by this point my body was numb up to my neck, the anaesthetist was concerned I was going to need intubation in case I stopped breathing (I could hear him getting everything ready) and it was all I could do to focus on keeping breathing.
+I have vague memories of someone telling me bubs head was out, I remember seeing him being held up for me, and I remember thinking (saying?) that he was very small, and that he wasn’t crying.
+I did hear him cry a little bit later, and I was SO relieved to hear that sound.

-so fast forward 2 weeks, we are home and doing well, my wounds are healing and felix is amazing, although it would be nice if he let me sleep a bit more! before i did the hypnobirthing, jared asked me what i wanted out of it. i told him that since i knew way too much about what could possibly go wrong (and everything else), i wanted tools to focus on something else. and given what eventuated, the hypnobirthing definitely provided me with that, more than i could have imagined.
+So fast forward 2 weeks, we are home and doing well, my wounds are healing and Felix is amazing, although it would be nice if he let me sleep a bit more!
+Before I did the hypnobirthing, Jared asked me what i wanted out of it.
+I told him that since as a doctor I knew way too much about what could possibly go wrong (and everything else), I wanted tools to focus on something else.